robingh42/clubs/charters/Weapons-Handling-And-Combat-Kakistocracy.md

 At the end of each semester, if the President decides that they don't want to run the club anymore, they choose a successor: usually whoever wants to be the President of the club next.

 ## Club Materials, Purchases and Space
-Club materials are currently stored in blue bins which move around throughout campus depending on where the club meets.
-Next year, it would be lovely to have some kind of more permanent storage space (which we are working on).
+Club materials are currently stored in a cabnet in the third floor of the MAC.
 Next year, it is expected that there will be more equipment purchases as the club increases in size.
+As new gear is purchased, new storage might be required.

 ## Events and Activities
 WHACK meets roughly once a week for people to practice fencing and participate in bouts.
 Meeting times will be at the discretion of the president and open to suggestion by members.